mrjacobbloom/pattern-matcher.js/README.md

 The `PatternMatcher` constructor takes an array of 2-item arrays of patterns to match and functions to call in those cases.
-The functions are passed arguments or arrays of arguments in a way that is "shaped" as it's given in the pattern, and can be destructured easily.
+The functions are passed the arguments of the top-level term in a form that is easily destructurable:

 ```javascript
 let NumList = new Term('NumList').setAbstract();